 In addition, an exploratory factor analysis (PCA; Varimax with Kaiser Normalization) shows that all items loaded clearly onto a specific factor with a value above .3 (cf. Costello and Osborne, 2005).
 Yet, although seven factors were expected for the motivation elements––one factor for each motivation––only five factors were computed.
 Items from Integration and Social Interaction loaded with items from Brand Love creating ‘1’ factor; and items from Personal Identity loaded with items from Empowerment.
 This indicates a certain connection between the grouped items in the context of the responding, specifically Kaizer Chiefs F.C. fans and followers on social media.

-This section proposes social media tactics for the “strong relationships”, as defined in Section 5, for Kaizer Chiefs F.C. to drive fan engagement.
+This section proposes social media tactics in reference to the findings of this study, specifically for Kaizer Chiefs F.C. to drive fan engagement.
 The tactics are not definitive and merely offer an outline of the possible implementation.

 Information influences Consumption: Fans and followers want to engage with the club’s social media to consume information.
 Following the experiential marketing model by Schmitt (1999), Kaizer Chiefs F.C. should frame their communication to include elements of surprise, intrigue, and exclusivity.
 This can be done by utilising the club’s social media as the number one channel for news on the club.
 For example, the club could publish exclusive and potentially surprising news content on their social media first, before going to media outlets with it (Lambert, 2019).
 Live video on social media can be used for immediate delivery of such news (Stewart, 2018).
-Intriguing content can be created by framing the offered information with a high level of knowledge (Goldsmith, 2013)
+Intriguing content can be created by framing the offered information with a high level of knowledge (Goldsmith, 2013).
+Nevertheless, consideration should be given to the fact that social media only offers medium influence in regard to brands contents delivering detailed information about products or services (Batra and Keller, 2016).

 Integration and Social Interaction influences Consumption and Contribution: Fans and followers want to engage with the club’s social media to consume and contribute to content displaying the communal environment of the club.
 The club could bolster their audience’s sense of belonging to the Kaizer Chiefs community by proactively inviting users to like, share, or comment on day-to-day content (Pine and Gilmore, 1999; Coleman, 2018).
 This can be done by creating polls through the provided social media features on the platform and ask, for example, which players the community would like to see starting the match, or which player was their ‘Man of the Match’.
 Call-to-action triggers can have a strong effect on the motivation of users to participate, if executed correctly (Yocco, 2016).